code-423n4/2024-05-predy/README.md

 | Question                                | Answer                       |
 | --------------------------------------- | ---------------------------- |
-| ERC20 used by the protocol              |       Any ERC20 on Uniswap Pool
+| ERC20 used by the protocol              |       WETH, USDC, ARB, USDT, DAI, WBTC
 | Test coverage                           | 67.73% (1270/1875 statements)            |
 | ERC721 used  by the protocol            |            None              |
 | ERC777 used by the protocol             |           None                |